 This first use case targets a direct comparison with the state of the art.
-Specifically, we chain a popular implementation of a software-based router that, after several years of successful research contributions [55, 56, 48, 110, 49, 58], achieves scalable performance at tens of Gbps.
+Specifically, we chain a popular implementation of a software-based router that, after several years of successful research contributions [122, 123, 110, 196, 111, 125], achieves scalable performance at tens of Gbps.

 As shown in this section, a naive chaining of individual, fast NFs does not achieve high performance.
-To quantify this we linearly connect 1-10 FastClick routers, where each router has four 10 Gbps ports (hence such a chain has a 40 Gbps link capacity).
-The down-pointing (green) triangular points in Figure 7.7 show the throughput achieved by these chains as a function of the increasing length of the chains, when 60-byte frames (excluding the CRC) were injected.
-As stated earlier in § 4.1.2.2, the maximum throughput for this frame size is 31.5 Gbps and this is the limit of our NICs [58].
+To quantify this we linearly connect 1-10 FastClick routers, where each router has four 10 Gbps ports (hence such a service chain has a 40 Gbps link capacity).
+The down-pointing (green) triangular points in Figure 7.7 show the throughput achieved by these service chains as a function of the increasing length of the service chains, when 60-byte frames (excluding the CRC) were injected.
+As stated earlier in §4.1.2.2, the maximum throughput for this frame size is 31.5 Gbps and this is the limit of our NICs [125].

-In this experiment, we observe that FastClick can operate at the maximum throughput only for a chain of 1 or 2 routers.
+In this experiment, we observe that FastClick operates at the maximum throughput only for a service chain of 1 or 2 routers.
 After this point there is a quadratic throughput degradation, as denoted by the equation's fit to the graph, that results in a chain of 10 routers achieving less that 10 Gbps of throughput.

-In contrast, SNF automatically synthesizes this simple chain (shown with red squares) to achieve the maximum possible throughput of this hardware, despite the increasing length of the chain.
+In contrast, SNF automatically synthesizes this simple service chain (shown with red squares) to achieve the maximum possible throughput of this hardware, despite the increasing length of the service chain.
 The fitted equation confirms that SNF operates at the speed of the NICs.